SwiftStudies/Swift-2.2-to-3.0-RegEx/README.md

 If you have any improvements or additions, please fork and create a pull request.
 I would love to receive other contributions.

-## Replacing 'standard' C-style for loops
+## Replacing standard 'less-than' C-style for loops
 Regular Expression: `for[ \t]+var[ \t]+(i)[ \t]*=[ \t]*([\d]+|[:alnum:]+)[ \t]*;[ \t]*\1[ \t]*<[ \t]*([\d]+|[:alnum:]+)[ \t]*;[ \t]*\1\+\+`

 Replace with `for var $1 in $2..<$3`